 Partial hospitalization programs offer more freedom than the residential treatment programs as you are allowed to spend the night at home and the daytime at the treatment facility.
 At the treatment facility, you spend your time each day in structured therapy while being given some autonomy.
 The same amenities available in the residential treatment programs are also accessible in partial hospitalization.

-Outpatient programs may be less restrictive to patients than the earlier two treatment programs.
-If you enter an outpatient program, you stay at home and continue with your daily commitment to work, family and education while receiving care from experts.
+Outpatient treatment may be less restrictive to patients than the earlier two treatment programs.
+If you enter an outpatient program, you stay at home and continue with your daily commitment to work, family, and education while receiving care from experts.
 During this time, you can attend treatment facilities at specified times for personal or group therapy sessions and for the opportunity to learn the skills for continuing with sober life.
-A stable home environment is necessary, and you can take advantage of your support network of friends and family.
+A stable home environment is necessary, and you can lean on your support network of friends and family.
 The outpatient programs are suitable for patients with mild substance use disorders or those who’ve completed the higher treatment levels.

 When considering the differences between the various levels of treatment, examine your situation keenly to determine the program that is suitable for you.
-Consider the type of substance you’re addicted to, the period you’ve been misusing it and whether or not you need a medically assisted detox.
+Consider the type of substance you’re addicted to, the period you’ve been misusing it, and whether or not you need a medically assisted detox.
 Find out the types of treatment your insurance covers and if you can get any other financial aid.
-To help you make the right decision, consider speaking with a specialist about your situation and the need for treatment.
-The Recovery Village is a network of treatment facilities staffed with experts available to help you decide on how best to begin the journey to freedom from substance misuse.

 Kincheloe Drug & Alcohol Detox Centers